Pyotr Bagration: Battle for the Åland Islands

-French Invasion of Russia
+French invasion of Russia

 During the early stage of Napoleon's incursion into Russia, Bagration commanded the 2nd Russian Army deployed close to Vileyka, Belarus.
 The French march on Vilnius intended to split Bagration's forces from Barclay de Tolly's, who assumed overall command.
-Napoleon would then destroy Bagration's 2nd army with a combined hammer and anvil operation conducted by the Marshals Jerome, Davout and Eugene after he falsely assumed they ran into Bagration's army when it were only elements of General Dokturov's cavalry.
+Napoleon would then destroy Bagration's 2nd army with a combined hammer and anvil operation conducted by King Jerome Bonaparte, Marshal Davout and Prince Eugene after he falsely assumed they ran into Bagration's army when it were only elements of General Dmitry Dokhturov's cavalry.
 Confusion, false assumptions and lack of information prevented the French from having a clear picture of the situation.
 On the other side it was not much better.
 Conflicting orders and lack of information had almost placed Bagration in a blind march straight into Davout's forces.
-Mud tracks, supply problems, weather and command dispute among the French gave Bagration enough time to join with Docturov and assume command over a 45.000 men strong force.
+Mud tracks, supply problems, weather and command dispute among the French gave Bagration enough time to join with Dokhturov and assume command over a 45,000 men strong force.
 Having already lost a large portion of his troops to skirmishes, bad weather condition and diseases, Marshal Davout was reluctant to fight Bagration without Jerome first reinforcing him.
 The French cavalry was defeated twice by General Platov so that they were kept in the dark.
 Bagration wasn't better informed with both sides overestimating the other's strength.
 Davout thought Bagration had some 60,000 men and Bagration thought Davout had 70,000.
 Bagration was getting orders from both Alexander's staff and Barclay (which Barclay didn't know) and left Bagration without a clear picture of what was expected of him and the general situation.
 This stream of confused orders to Bagration had him upset with Barclay which would have repercussions later.
 Even though Barclay de Tolly was given overall command as minister of war, Bagration was not subordinate under him since he was the older general.
 This is a reason why he constantly received orders from Tsar Alexander and Barclay at the same time.

-Despite massive losses among the French, their rapid advance by force march towards Moscow repeatedly prevented de Tolly to establish a defensive position and was forced to retreat every time he intended to.
+Despite massive losses among the French, their rapid advance by force march towards Moscow repeatedly prevented de Tolly from establishing a defensive position and was forced to retreat every time he intended to.
 The commander in chief refused to put up a fight despite Bagration's numerous urging.
 De Tolly's continuing resistance to give battle would later lead to his removal from his position.